buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 # Tools
 ## Bibliographical Extraction Tool
+### GROBID :
-GROBID : a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured TEI-encoded documents with a particular focus on technical and scientific publications http://cloud.science-miner.com/grobid/  https://github.com/kermitt2/grobid
+a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured TEI-encoded documents with a particular focus on technical and scientific publications http://cloud.science-miner.com/grobid/  https://github.com/kermitt2/grobid

+### CERMINE:
-CERMINE:Content ExtRactor and MINEr http://cermine.ceon.pl/cermine/task.html?task=8692584047461514230
+Content ExtRactor and MINEr
+http://cermine.ceon.pl/cermine/task.html?task=8692584047461514230

+### ParsCit :
-ParsCit : ParsCit is a utility for extracting citations from research papers based on Conditional Random Fields and heuristic regularization. https://github.com/knmnyn/ParsCit/blob/master/USAGE
+ParsCit is a utility for extracting citations from research papers based on Conditional Random Fields and heuristic regularization. https://github.com/knmnyn/ParsCit/blob/master/USAGE

+### FreeCite:
-FreeCite: FreeCite is an open-source application that parses document citations into fielded data.
+FreeCite is an open-source application that parses document citations into fielded data.
 You can use it as a web application or a service http://freecite.library.brown.edu/welcome

 ## Figure Extraction from PDF Articles
+### PDFFigures:
-PDFFigures:Extracting Figures from Research Papers Mining Figures from Research Papers http://pdffigures2.allenai.org/
+Extracting Figures from Research Papers,Mining Figures from Research Papers http://pdffigures2.allenai.org/

+### deepfigures-open:
-### deepfigures-open:Figure extraction using deep neural nets
+Figure extraction using deep neural nets https://github.com/allenai/deepfigures-open
-https://github.com/allenai/deepfigures-open

 ## Table Extraction from PDF Articles